dannywieser/js-demo/packages/core/README.md

 ### ReduxDemoPage

-Same usage as ComponentDemo, but for usage when a Redux store is required for one or more of the components included in the demo.
+Same usage as DemoPage, but for usage when a Redux store is required for one or more of the components included in the demo.

 #### Sub Components

-The ComponentDemo component has the following child components that are used to render the demo page:
+The DemoPage component has the following child components that are used to render the demo page:

 ***DemoPageNav***